textpattern/textpattern.github.io/tags/images.md

 </txp:images>
 ~~~

-...to display the three remaining supporting images as thumbnails in a gallery, all taken from the Article Image field.
+…to display the three remaining supporting images as thumbnails in a gallery, all taken from the Article Image field.

 Other tags used: [article_image](article_image), [thumbnail](thumbnail).